massCodeIO/massCode/README.md

 ### Markdown
 massCode allows you to write in Markdown and provide support to syntax highlighting, tables, list and other formatting.
 Also massCode supports [Mermaid](https://mermaid-js.github.io/mermaid/#) - diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

+### Presentation Mode

+massCode allows you to make a presentation out of a sequence of snippets.
+It's great for classroom use, team meetings, conferences or simply reviewing notes on your own.

 ### Search
 It is impossible to imagine a productive snippets manager without quick access to snippets.
 Therefore massCode has a fast full-text search with highlighting of the search query.